 The basic rule is to never try out new things the day of a race.
 Wear the outfit you have trained in.
 Select your running shoes in advance, dress a little lighter than the weather, try out compression leggings or knee-highs during your training.
 They will keep your legs from swelling and will help them stay vein-free.
-We like to wear compression legwear for any running session longer than 5K.
-TIP: They’re easiest to put on when you’re lying down on your back.
+We like to wear compression leg wear for any running session longer than 5K.

 Cap, sunglasses and sunscreen!
-Make sure to use sunscreen with SPF over 30 in the summer (and spring).
+Make sure to use sport sunscreen with SPF over 30 at least.
 Apply the sunscreen at home 10-15 minutes before going out.
 Don’t forget!
-Sunscreen will save your skin from early aging and pigmentation changes.
-Have napkins with you to remove the sunscreen after the finish.
+Sunscreen will protect your skin from early ageing and pigmentation changes.

 First of all, it’s nice and handy and you will be able to attach your start number to your waist or your hips.
 This ensures it’s always visible to the fans cheering for you (they will be able to read your name and support you) as well as to the race photographers.
 It’s always easier to find your photos by number after the race if the number is actually visible, right?
 Second, it’s safer than pinning the start number to your T-shirt.

 These can be really helpful, but be sure you train with them if you plan on wearing them for your race.
 They are fixed like a belt and you can put your phone and extra hair band in there and maybe even a small snack.

 Put your hair in a ponytail if it is long enough or maybe some braids.
 You want a hairstyle that securely keeps your hair out of your face and won’t come undone.
 Use a soft headband to absorb sweat and keep hair out of your face.

 10. Talk test